will-moore/omero-parade2/README.md

     $ cd omero-parade2
     $ pip install -e .

+You need to build the JavaScript bundle with `pnpm` or `npm`:

+    $ npm run build

+To rebuild when files are changed and saved:

+    $ npm run watch

+To run a dev server and load a csv from OMERO or elsewhere:

+    $ npm run dev

-After installation either from [Pypi](https://pypi.org/) or in development mode, you need to configure the application.
+After installation you need to configure the application.
 To add the application to the `omero.web.apps` settings, run the following command:

 Note the usage of single quotes around double quotes: